Avoid in individuals with a known sensitivity or allergy to vitamin A or any part of the formulation.

-Vitamin A toxicity may lead to intrahepatic cholestasis, a condition where bile cannot flow from the liver into the intestines.
+People with liver disease and high alcohol intake may be at risk for liver toxicity from vitamin A supplementation.
+Vitamin A toxicity may lead to intrahepatic cholestasis, where bile cannot flow from the liver into the intestines.

 Vitamin A should only be used within the recommended dietary allowance, because vitamin A excess, as well as deficiency, has been associated with birth defects.
 Excessive doses of vitamin A have been associated with central nervous system malformations.

 Vitamin A is excreted in human breast milk.
 The benefits or dangers to nursing infants are unclear.

 Tretinoin that is applied to the skin is likely low risk for breastfeeding infants given its poor absorption; however, due to a lack of evidence, caution should be taken to prevent direct skin contact to the nursing infant and only water soluble cream or gel products should be applied.

 Adults (18 years and older)

 Vitamin A is found in dairy products, fish, and darkly colored fruits and vegetables.
 Five servings of fruits and vegetables daily supplies 5-6 milligrams of provitamin A carotenoids, which provides about 50-65% of the adult recommended dietary allowance (RDA) for vitamin A.

 Vitamin A is included in most multivitamins, and the U.S. recommended dietary allowance (RDA) for adults is as follows: 900 micrograms daily (3,000 IU) for men and 700 micrograms daily (2,300 IU) for women; for pregnant women 19 years old and older, 770 micrograms daily (2,600 IU); and for lactating women 19 years old and older, 1,300 micrograms daily (4,300 IU).